Agent demo

 The problem

 Mainstream agent harnesses (LangChain, OpenAI function calling, MCP servers) ship tools as arbitrary functions with no permission system.
-Whether a prompt injection that says "now delete the home directory" succeeds depends on whether some tool happens to reach subprocess.run or an unrestricted filesystem handle somewhere deep in its body.
+Whether a prompt injection that says "now delete the home directory" succeeds depends on whether some tool happens to reach subprocess.run or an unrestricted filesystem handle deep in its body.
 The blast radius is implicit, dynamic, and auditable only by reading every line of every tool.

-Industry guidance on this (the "lethal trifecta" framing, model-vendor security guidelines) ultimately rests on convention: this tool only reads, trust me.
 The demo replaces the convention with a type-system guarantee: a tool's capability surface is its signature, the agent loop's surface is the union of its tools' signatures, and the compiler refuses to type-check a call to any authority a function did not name.

 What the demo is